bradydowling/rwx-blog/src/pages/articles/2020-04-06---eslint-prettier-vscode-autoformat-create-react-app/index.md

   }
 ```

 And that's it.
-You should still have all the benefits of Create React App while having automatic code lint and formatting on save in VS Code.
+You should still have all the benefits of Create React App while having automatic code linting and formatting on save in VS Code.
+To test this, try removing a semicolon from one of your files, like `src/App.js`.
 [Here's a repository](https://github.com/bradydowling/eslint-prettier-create-react-app) where you can look at or clone the finished product.